greg-raven/Impeachment-Chronicles/_posts/2024-03-06-trump-emissions.md

 Finally, it also does not include additional subnational climate policies that could be introduced, nor does it consider the risk that current or future state action could be hit by federal or legal challenge.

-Historical US greenhouse gas emissions are taken from the US EPA inventory through to 2021.
+Historical U.S. greenhouse gas emissions are taken from the U.S. EPA inventory through to 2021.
 Figures for 2022 and 2023 are based on estimated annual changes from the Rhodium Group.

 Source: Simon Evans and Verner Viisainen, carbonbrief.org/analysis-trump-election-win-could-add-4bn-tonnes-to-us-emissions-by-2030/